SvenDowideit/gendoc/README.md

 ## prepare to publish updates

 There is a command you can run to list all PR's that have been merged to master that are not yet in your current versioned branch:

 You can use the command to see the state of all product repos, or select one `gendoc release prepare compose`

 The output will list the docs PR's to consider cherry-picking into a new tag, the files it changes and any milestone and labels.

 > NOTE: it uses your GITHUB_TOKEN either as an env var, or in the `--ghtoken` flag

 ```
-sven@i7:~/src/gendoc-repos$ export GITHUB_TOKEN=93cc2675c8f97e1a30b3bf2dbc287f0295ffc4fa
+$ export GITHUB_TOKEN=93cc2675c8f97e1a30b3bf2dbc287f0295ffc4fa
-sven@i7:~/src/gendoc-repos$ ../gendoc/gendoc release prepare
+$ gendoc release prepare
 publish-set: v1.12
 comparing allproject-yml ref's to upstream/master
 ## docs-base in docs-base at docs-2016-07-14